nausicaan/redundancy/README.md

 [![Gem Version](https://badge.fury.io/rb/redundancy.svg)](https://badge.fury.io/rb/redundancy)

-Redundancy is a ruby program that loads the .zsh_history, .bash_history, .irb_history files, and applies the built in Ruby uniq! function to trim any duplicate commands present.
+Redundancy is a Ruby program that loads the .zsh_history, .bash_history, .irb_history files, and applies the built-in Ruby ***uniq!*** function to trim any duplicate commands present.
 It then writes the filtered output back to the appropriate file.

 ## Install